meadsteve/meadsteve.github.io/_posts/2014-05-09-softwareantifragility.markdown

 At the same time our software will also be exposed to the effects of the real world.
 Maybe some hardware will fail.
 Maybe a network connection will go through a sluggish period.

-Harnessing this information is a good thing &trade;
+Harnessing this information is a good thing &trade;.
 If the problem is big enough then your users will probably get in touch.
 If it's small then they'll likely ignore it.
 This is one of the reasons I like error tracking software (see [bugsnag][errors-bugsnag] and [raygun][errors-raygun]).